FMSoftCN/hybridos/README.md

 HybridOS:

     `
-    |-- docs/           # The design documents for HybridOS.
+    |-- docs/           # The design documents and specifications of HybridOS.
     |-- device-side/    # The source for device side.
     |-- server-side/    # The source for server side.
     |-- client-side/    # The source for client side.